 Rapenburg – Leiden things to do

-The most beautiful of Leiden’s canals, the Rapenburg is one of the most expensive locations in town.
+The most beautiful of Leiden’s canals, the Rapenburg is one of the most expensive locations in town and walking alongside it is one of the top things to do in Leiden.
 The Dutch Royal family has a special connection to Leiden, as most of the members were educated at Leiden University.
 King Willem-Alexander lived at Rapenburg 116 during his student years, his mother Princess Beatrix at Rapenburg 45.
 Famous is also Rapenburg 56, which featured in war movie Soldaat van Oranje (Soldier of Orange), one of the highlights of Dutch cinema.
 Leiden Things To Do

 Museum de Valk

-No visit to the Netherlands is complete without visiting a mill.
+If you were wondering what to do in Leiden, no visit to the city (or the Netherlands in general!) is complete without visiting a mill.
 Molen de Valk (Mill the Falcon) was built in the mid 18th century.
 The mill is still regularly operated by amateur millners, but now mainly serves as a museum.
 Here you can learn about the working of the mill and the millner’s life as well as climb the mill and discover what they look like from the inside.
 From the upper store you have a lovely view over the Leiden city center.
 Leiden Things To Do

 Temple of Taffeh

-Leiden is home to a number of interesting museums.
+Leiden is home to a number of interesting museums which should help narrow down what to see in Leiden.
 History fans should go to the Rijksmuseum van Oudheden (National Museum of Antiquities).
 Located in the entrance hall you will find the Temple of Taffeh.
 This is an Egyptian temple gifted to the Netherlands for helping Egypt preserve its national heritage during the building of the Aswan Dam in the 1960s.
 For those unable to travel to Egypt, this is as good as it gets in the Netherlands.
 Next to this extraordinary temple, the museum has a large collection of archeological treasures from ancient Egypt, Greece, Rome as well as more local finds.